 Decals & Instruction Sheet

 The decal sheet offers one possibility for painting & marking: Yak-52 flown by the Romanian Air Force.
 Instruction sheet has a total of 6 black and white pages, which include instructions for photo-etched parts, and one color page for painting and positioning the decals.
-From my point of view there are two problems here: the assembly instructions are not very clear regarding the positioning and the order in which the parts should be assembled.
-It is not, however, such a big problem and with a little attention the parts can be successfully identified and assembled; as far as the painting is concerned, there are no specific colors indicated, nor any manufacturer.
-The color page of the instructions sheet only contains a profile of the plane without any other indications for the color codes.
+From my point of view there are two problems here: the Yak-52 assembly instructions are not very clear regarding the positioning and the order in which the parts should be assembled.
+It is not, however, such a big problem and with a little attention the parts can be successfully identified and assembled.
+As far as the painting is concerned, there are no specific colors indicated, nor any manufacturer.
+The instructions sheet only contains a color profile of the Yak-52 plane without any indications for the color codes.
 But being simple colors (white, red, blue), this shortcoming can be easily solved.

-From a qualitative point of view, I would say that this model is neither bad nor good; it is rather reasonable and with a little effort you can assemble a very successful RoAF Yak-52.
-In addition to the problems with the assembly and dyeing instructions, I think there will also be problems as far as the transparent parts are concerned.
-These are made individually from a rather coarse plastic (specific to Amodel), which has small air bubbles resulted from the plastic injection process.
+I would say that this Yak-52 model is neither bad nor good.
+It is rather reasonable and with a little effort you can assemble a very successful RoAF Yak-52.
+Besides the problems mentioned earlier, I think the transparent parts are of concern.
+These are made individually from a rather thick plastic (specialty of Amodel), which has small air bubbles resulted from the plastic injection process.
 Otherwise, they do not seem to pose a particular problem.
-Another drawback is that currently the Yak-52 used by RoAF has a three blade propeller and spinner, or the kit from Parc Models offers only the initial variant, the one with two blade propeller and without spinner.
-However, I believe that one could make a 3 blade propeller and spinner starting from the original one.
-In conclusion, I would say that, with a little patience and effort, Parc Models Yak-52 can result in a pretty decent scale model.
+Another drawback is that currently the Yak-52 used by RoAF has a three blade MTV propeller and spinner while Parc Models has the one with two blade propeller and without a spinner.
+However, I believe that one could make a 3 blade propeller and spinner (from teh spare parts box) starting from the original one.
+So, I would say that with a little patience and effort, Parc Models Yak-52 can result in a pretty decent scale model.